-Syria: On Jan.
-31, the administration announced that it would extend TPS status for Syria, leaving protections in place for nearly 7,000 people who have been in the U.S. since at least August 2016.
-However, Syria wasn’t redesignated for TPS, which was a change from previous decisions regarding that country’s status.
-That means that Syrians who entered the U.S. since August 2016 are not eligible despite the devastating civil war still raging in that country.
+Syria: TPS for Syria is scheduled to expire in March 2021.
+In July 2019, the administration announced that it would extend TPS status for Syria for 18 months, leaving protections in place for nearly 7,000 people who have been in the U.S. since at least August 2016.
+However, Syria wasn’t redesignated for TPS, which means that Syrians who entered the U.S. after August 2016 are not eligible.

 4. What would happen if TPS ended or was not extended for certain countries?

 TPS recipients who aren’t eligible for other relief would lose their ability to work legally in the U.S., placing them at risk of being deported back to dangerous conditions in their home countries.

 Ending TPS would hurt communities across the U.S. TPS recipients are deeply integrated into our communities.
 Recipients from the three countries with the largest TPS populations alone have nearly 273,000 children who were born in the U.S. They provide emotional and financial support to loved ones, and shoulder responsibilities in schools, churches, and civic organizations.
 Thousands more work as nannies, caregivers for seniors or people with disabilities, and in other professions critical to the health and well-being of our communities.

 Most TPS recipients have been in the U.S. for decades, and TPS has allowed them to integrate into and contribute to the U.S. economy.
 Recipients from Honduras and El Salvador have been in the U.S. for at least 16 years, and half of them have been in here for over 20 years.
 The vast majority—88.5 percent—of TPS recipients participate in the labor force, which is much higher than the national average.
 Ending TPS would have a devastating impact on the social and economic fabric of cities and towns across the country.